Coverage for Medicare Approved Power Wheelchairs

-Medicare requires that the following criteria must be met in order for your power wheelchair to be covered by Medicare.
+Medicare requires that the following criteria must be met in order for your power wheelchair to be covered.
 Hoveround ensures that this process is followed for each case.
 Take this Mobility Exam Packet with you to your doctor to help ensure correct documentation.

 1. Physician's Order